EASV-DMU/GithubTweeterFHA/README.md

 First fork this repository on GitHub into your namespace and then clone the fork to your computer.

 ## Part B: Modify and commit
 Before we do any modification, we create a new branch and switch to it - this is a good reflex and a good practice.
-On the new branch add a file group-X.py where X is your group number or group name, e.g. group-17.py.
-Add only one file per group.
-(Why? - if you are adventurous, add both a file with the same name to see what happens)
+On the new branch add a new file like: GroupGenZ.java.

+if you are adventurous, add a file with the same name as a other group to see what happens.

 This file should contain a function called tweet() which returns a string of maximum 280 characters (Twitter):
 ```